-approve.vm - Defines the OAuth approval page presented to end users who need to approve access to resources, This file resides in the oauth directory of the /templates directory.
+approve.vm - Defines the OAuth approval page presented to end users who need to approve access to resources.
+This file resides in the /templates/oauth directory.

 error.vm - Defines the presentation of error messages displayed to end users if there is a problem with the login or consent.
-This file resides in the oauth directory of the /templates directory.
+This file resides in the /templates/oauth directory.